CodeSeven/toastr/README.md

 ## Current Version
 3.0.0 - Pre-release

+Toastr v3.0.0 is under development.
+This branch should not be considered stable until further notice.

 ## Design Specification

-Toastr v3.0.0 is under development.
-This branch should not be considered stable.
+*This is an evolving specification.*

+toastr will:

+- be written in native ES6
+- use `gulp` for builds
+- be transpiled to ES5 strict (via `gulp` script)
+- be available to the browser as a module.
+- use native DOM selectors
+- perform animations via the [WebAnimations API](https://w3c.github.io/web-animations/) (using polyfills where necessary)

+toastr will not:

+- have a dependency on jQuery

 ## Authors
 **John Papa**